 Strokes can happen again.
 Call your healthcare provider if you have symptoms that

 If you have repeated damage to your brain tissue, you may be at risk for life-long

 Key points about stroke

 A stroke happens when blood flow to your brain is stopped.
 It is an emergency situation.

 How a stroke affects you depends on where the stroke occurs in your brain, and on

-Tips to help you get the most from a visit to your child’s health care provider:
+Tips to help you get the most from a visit to your health care provider:

 Before your visit, write down questions you want answered.

-- If your child has a follow-up appointment, write down the date, time, and purpose for that
+If you have a follow-up appointment, write down the date, time, and purpose for that

-Know how you can contact your provider if you have questions or need advice.
+Know how you can contact your provider if you have questions.